webmaster-exit-1/SQL-ML/README.md

-# 🛡️ SQL-ML: Distributed Error Detection for sqlmap
+# 🛡️ SQL-ML: Distributed Error Detection for SQLMAP

 SQL-ML is a high-performance detection engine that uses Machine Learning to classify SQL injection vulnerabilities.
 By utilizing Redis and a Producer-Consumer architecture, it allows sqlmap to perform scans at full speed while offloading complex structural analysis to background workers.